Have you already started the application process? Do you have an account? Click below to sign in to your account.

-We are principally interested in projects that support active play.
+We're principally interested in projects that support active play.
 By active play we mean activity where children are most likely to be in charge.
-It also has a key role to play in their development, such as helping a child to learn control, develop creativity and to resolve conflict through social interactions.
+It also has a key role to play in their development, for example by helping a child to learn control, developing creativity and resolving conflict through social interactions.
 Parents see this type of activity as an opportunity for children to just ‘be kids’ and a more attractive form of downtime than the use of mobile phones, tablets and other devices.

 We'll prioritise projects working with people from lower socio-economic groups and that seek to address identified barriers to participation in football.
-We will not fund capital items such as building work or fixed equipment such as goals.
+We will not fund capital items such as building work or fixed equipment like goals.
 If your football project is capital focused, please visit the Football Foundation website.